Environment Data Management

 * Click **Assign to more environments** (the **+** tab) to link the profile to additional environments.

-* Click **Manage columns** to add, rename, or remove columns.
+* Click **Manage columns** to add, rename, remove, or set the data type of columns.
 Column changes apply across all environments because the structure is shared.

 * Click **Add row** to append a row to the active environment's data.